 Learning and Teaching Methods

 Exercise classes are available and are either covered by an advanced doctoral student or by the professor.
 The exercise assignments are voluntary; however, students are highly encouraged to do them in order to further their understanding of topics covered in the lectures.
-The tutorial format is that students are to come having already attempted the problems in the assignments; those will then be the problems covered and discussed in the tutorials.
+The exercise class format is that students are to come having already attempted the problems in the assignments; those will then be the problems covered and discussed in the exercise classes.

 - C.E.
 Rolfs & W.S.
 Rodney: Cauldrons in the Cosmos: Nuclear Astrophysics, University Of Chicago Press, (2005)